monkeysppp/VBCoachNotes/README.md

 ### Reference

+- Attribution to a source are given in _italics_
-Anything in `codeblock` is an attribution to the source
+- Anything in `codeblock` is a tag/theme for an activity